Selected Financial Information

 We define liquidity as total available capacity under revolving credit facilities, less utilization (including letters of credit), plus cash and cash equivalents.
-As of September 30, 2016, our total liquidity was $1,287 million, including $780 million of cash and cash equivalents.
+As of December 31, 2017, our total liquidity was $1,545 million, including $416 million of cash and cash

-We have a $550 million senior secured revolving credit facility provided by a syndicate of lenders, which matures on December 16, 2020.
-As of September 30, 2016, we had utilized $43 million.
+We have a $1,200 million senior secured revolving credit facility provided by a syndicate of lenders, which we amended in 2017 to

 NOVA Chemicals Corporation (the “Company”) no longer makes its financial statements available to the general public.
 However, (1) holders of notes of the Company, (2) bona fide prospective investors who are either qualified institutional buyers or are non-US persons, (3) securities analysts, or (4) market makers in Company notes, can access Company information through the Company’s password-protected online data system.
 If you are included in any one of the above categories and wish to view Company information, please contact Carolyn Rose per the contact information provided below.
 Prior to providing log-in details, Ms. Rose may require proof that you fall within one of the above categories and are entitled to access to the data site.